Song Kang-ho: Personal life

-Song married Hwang Jang-suk in 1995, with whom he has two children.
-Their son, Song Jun-pyoung, born in 1996, is a former football player for Suwon Samsung Bluewings, despite Song's opposition.
+Song Kang-ho married Hwang Jang-sook, a fellow theater actress, in November 1994, amid a time of great financial difficulty.
+The couple has two children: son Jun-pyeong and daughter Joo-yeon.
+Their son, Song Jun-pyoung, born in 1996, is a former football player who retired due to injuries.
+Jun-pyeong started playing in elementary school and was a player on the Suwon Samsung Bluewings U-18 team of Maetan High School's Football Department.
+In an interview, Jun-pyeong said, "I'm not going to talk about my father.
+My father didn't want me to be exposed as a football player, either."

-In 2005, Song was found by the police to be drunk driving with a blood alcohol content of 0.095%.
+In 2005, police caught Song driving with a blood alcohol content of 0.095%.
 His license was suspended for 100 days.

 Philanthropy

-On March 6, 2022, Song donated 100 million won to the Hope Bridge Disaster Relief Association to help the damage from the massive wildfire that started in Uljin, Gyeongbuk and spread to Samcheok, Gangwon.
+On 6 March 2022, Song donated 100 million won to the Hope Bridge Disaster Relief Association to assist recovery efforts from a massive wildfire that started in Uljin County, North Gyeongsang Province, and spread to Samcheok, Gangwon Province.

-On July 22, 2022, Song donated 200 million won each at the start of the March 2020 corona crisis and another 100 million won when the east coast bushfires broke out in March, and joined the 'Honors Club', a large donor group.
+On 22 July 2022, he donated 200 million won at the start of the March 2020 COVID-19 crisis and another 100 million won when bushfires broke out in March on the east coast.
+He also joined the Honors Club, a large donor group.